orbisgis/h2gis/docs/dev/DBFRead.md

 ### Examples

 {% highlight mysql %}
--- Basic syntax (database and schema may be omitted):
+-- Basic syntax:
-CALL DBFRead('/home/user/file.DBF', 'database.schema.tableName');
+CALL DBFRead('/home/user/file.dbf', 'tableName');

 -- In the next two examples, we show what happens when we attempt to -- read a DBF file with the wrong encoding, and how to fix it.
 Here